Reshief/ipcr/README.md

 a window will open.
 ![Example image of the usual combination of command line and `Merge` window opening up when the program is started](doc/sample_usage_image.PNG)

+## Controls
 In this window, by clicking the left mouse button and dragging the mouse, you can shift the after distribution spatially.
 By right-clicking and dragging, you can change the scaling.
 This is kinda fiddly, I would not rely on it.

+Instead, by pressing the keyboard key `m`, you can get into a cell-matching window.
+There you can click on a cell in the before and then in the after group to tell the Program to match the two during its optimization attempts.
+Click with the left mouse button on a highlighted (red) cell once to mark the before cell, then click a second time on a highglighted (red) after cell to match them.
+Afterwards, the matching window will close and you will see the two corresponding cells being put on top of each other and displayed in a different color from the rest.

-By double clicking the left mouse button, you will trigger the automatic optimization of the match.
+In the main window, by double clicking the left mouse button, you will trigger the automatic optimization of the colony matching.
+This may run for a while depending on the number of cells in your sets.
+However, you should be able to see progress or at least slight changes in the plotted after-distribution

-After the fitting is done or generally if you want to close the program, press the `ESC` on the keyboard while in the merge window or press `Ctrl+C` when in the command line window.
+After the fitting is done or generally if you want to close the program, press the `ESC` on the keyboard while in the merge window or press `Ctrl+C` when in the command line window to force a program shutdown.
 If you do the latter, while the fit is still running, the output files may be empty or not fully there.
 So please consider when it is appropriate to force a shutdown of the program while it is running.
+You can also close the cell window.
+Sometimes it does not immediately recognize the attempt to close the window due to computations being run.
+Then please try and close the window again.

 Results will be written to `<output_directory>_mapping.txt` (a list of before and after indices) and `<output_directory>_all.txt` a file with the before indices, the before x and y position and the after index with its x and y position.

-To run, the program will try to load a configuration file (see section `Configuration` for options.) from the path `./conf/Config.ini` by default, but any path to the configuration file can be provided as option `-c <config_file_path>`.
+To run, the program will try to load a configuration file (see section `Configuration` for options.) from the path `./conf/config.txt` by default, but any path to the configuration file can be provided as option `-c <config_file_path>`.

 In this configuration file, minimum and maximum values for the attempted interval of stretch and shear in x and y direction respectively are provided.
 If you only want either stretch or shear to be optimized, choose minimum and maximum values very close to 1.0 for the other paramaters, i.e. `stretch_x_min 0.999` and `stretch_x_max 1.0001` if you do not want the stretch in x direction to be optimized.

 ### Examples

-If you want to run a match of the files `input1.txt` and `input2.txt` using the configuration at `Config.ini` and write the results to `output/`, then the correct command would be:
+If you want to run a match of the files `input1.txt` and `input2.txt` using the configuration at `config.txt` and write the results to `output/`, then the correct command would be:

-`.\iterative_closest_point.exe input1.txt input2.txt output/ -c Config.ini`
+`.\iterative_closest_point.exe input1.txt input2.txt output/ -c config.txt`

 or without a custom configuration: